Amazon Faves

 Taxis in Costa Maya

 Immediately outside the Costa Maya cruise terminal is a taxi stand, and signs on site provide directions to cruisers, making it easy to find.
-While getting a taxi here is easy, note that many taxi drivers take cash only, although most accept US currency (but not credit cards).
+While getting a taxi here is easy, note that many taxi drivers take cash only, although most accept US currency (but not credit cards), and many drivers are not fluent in English, although they can generally communicate well enough with English-speaking tourists to get you to the main tourist spots.

 Always confirm the cost and payment method before getting into any taxi.
-Taxi fares are regulated and fixed (and they're cheap here!), and signage at the taxi stand will indicate the fares to popular nearby destinations.
+Taxi fares are regulated and fixed, and signage at the taxi stand will indicate the fares to popular nearby destinations.

 Costa Maya Cruise Ship Schedule